RSSNext/Follow/README.md

 ## 📝 License

-Follow is licensed under the GNU General Public License version 3 with the addition of the following special exception:
+Folo is licensed under the GNU General Public License version 3 with the addition of the following special exception:

 All content in the `icons/mgc` directory is copyrighted by https://mgc.mingcute.com/ and cannot be redistributed.